LogoLogo

 Was this helpful?

-Once you have finished setting up Node and Meteor, , you can use empirica create to create your experiment.
+Once you have finished setting up Node and Meteor, as per our setup guide, you can use empirica create to create your experiment.

 Simply run the following command, where my-experiment is your experiment name (no spaces or uppercase letters):